 Click here for the full list.

-The next stage of the project begins this May, with collection of data to enable us to score the businesses according to our local indicators.
+The next stage of the project began in May, with collection of data to enable us to score the businesses according to our local indicators.
 Unlike the corporate indicators, this scoring cannot be completed using desk-based research, and instead requires in-situ research.
 Once complete, the businesses will be invited to comment on the combined corporate and local indicator scores before publication.